kedacore/keda-docs/content/docs/2.0/concepts/external-scalers.md

 - `GetMetricSpec` returns the target value for the HPA definition for the scaler.
 For more details refer to [Implementing `GetMetricSpec`](#5-implementing-getmetricspec)
 - `GetMetrics` returns the value of the metric refered to from `GetMetricSpec`.
 For more details refer to [Implementing `GetMetrics`](#6-implementing-getmetrics)

-> Refer to the [HPA docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) for how HPA calculates replicaCount based on metric value and average target value.
+> Refer to the [HPA docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) for how HPA calculates replicaCount based on metric value and target value.
+Keda uses the metric target type `AverageValue` for external metrics.
+This will cause the metric value returned by the external scaler to be divided by the number of replicas.

 The `PushScaler` interface adds `Run` method.
 The `Run` method receives a push channel (`active`), that the scaler can push `true` to any time to force scaling action independently from `pollingInterval`.